What is ectropion?

 How is ectropion treated?

 The treatment for mild ectropion generally consists of medical therapy, such as lubricating eye drops and ointments to prevent the cornea and conjunctiva from drying out.
-Ophthalmic antibiotics will be used to combat any corneal ulcers.
-If the condition is severe, surgical correction can be performed to shorten the eyelids.
+Ophthalmic antibiotics may be recommended if corneal ulcers develop because of ectropion.
+If the condition is severe, the eyelids can be shortened surgically.

 What is involved with surgical correction?